Image source: ‘I see the Son of Man standing on the right hand of God’,

 “I cannot say with certainty which of my motives are the strongest, but I know which of them deserve to be followed.
 And looking back through my work, I see that it is invariably where I lacked a political purpose that I wrote lifeless books and was betrayed into purple passages, sentences without meaning, decorative adjectives and humbug generally.” – George Orwell, ‘Why I Write’ Essay

-I’m TJ Withers-Ryan, an author and copywriter/editor based in Australia and a Jesus follower.
+I’m TJ Withers-Ryan, a published author and copywriter/editor based in Australia, and a Jesus follower.

-Watch this space to find out how to preorder my first book, Fire Dancers in the Sand, scheduled for release in May 2020.
+Read my first book, Fire Dancers in the Sand, released in April 2021.

 Follow me here or on social media for tips on the creative process for writers, artists, and other creators and living out your faith.

-To all my regulars, welcome home – it’s always great to catch up. 🙂 Cheers – TJ
+To all my regulars, welcome home – it’s always great to catch up. 🙂 TJ